uselesstechjunks/leetcode/docs/source/math/prob.rst

 		.. math:: p_{X}(x)=\sum_y p_Y(y)p_{X|Y}(x|y)

-		* Note: This extends it to the countable infinite case from the finite case from the first one.
+		* Note: This extends it to the countable infinite case from the finite case.

 	* This allows us to compute the probability of events in a complicated probability model by utilising events from a simpler model, i.e. let's us use the divide-and-conquer technique.
 We just need to ensure that the events from the simpler model in fact exhausts the entirety of sample space of the original probability model.
 	* For any other event :math:`B` where :math:`\mathbb{P}(A_i\cap B)>0` for all :math:`i`